VileDeg/vulkan-hdr-demo/README.md

 * [JSON for Modern C++](https://github.com/nlohmann/json)

 ### Web pages
-As this is mainly a personal learning project, a lot of resources where used to learn Vulkan API.
+A lot of resources where used to learn Vulkan API.

 Here are the main ones:
 * [vulkan-guide by vblanco20-1](https://vkguide.dev/)